Waitr Holdings Inc. [WTRH] Price Analysis: Next Bullish Target is $6.00

 Fundamental Analysis of Waitr Holdings Inc. [WTRH]

-This company’s Return on Total Capital is -12.27, and its Return on Invested Capital has reached -15.70%.
-Its Return on Equity is -18.40, and its Return on Assets is -14.32.
-These metrics suggest that this Waitr Holdings Inc. does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.

-Turning to investigate this organization’s capital structure, Waitr Holdings Inc. [WTRH] has generated a Total Debt to Total Equity ratio of 63.05.
-Similarly, its Total Debt to Total Capital is 38.67, while its Total Debt to Total Assets stands at 36.04.
-Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is -15.30, and its Long-Term Debt to Total Capital is 62.54.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 4.47.
-The Enterprise Value to Sales for this firm is now -0.70, and its Total Debt to Enterprise Value stands at 1.71.
-Waitr Holdings Inc. [WTRH] has a Price to Book Ratio of 4.65.
+This company’s Enterprise Value to EBITDA is -2.58.
+The Enterprise Value to Sales for this firm is now 0.88.
+Waitr Holdings Inc. [WTRH] has a Price to Book Ratio of 1.08.

-Shifting the focus to workforce efficiency, Waitr Holdings Inc. [WTRH] earns $3,149 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 37.58 and its Total Asset Turnover is 0.29.
-This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 16.00 and its Current Ratio is 16.00.
-This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 0.05, which indicates that it is 40.45% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 77.14.
-This RSI suggests that Waitr Holdings Inc. is currently Overbought.
+This stock’s Beta value is currently -9.48, which indicates that it is 103.80% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 61.25.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Waitr Holdings Inc. [WTRH] a Reliable Buy?